Community of Saint Martin: Canonical status

 The first canonical recognition of the Community was granted by Cardinal Siri in 1979.
 His successor as archbishop of Genoa, Cardinal Giovanni Canestri, recognized the Community as a public clerical association of diocesan right.
-In 2000 it got the status of a public clerical association of pontifical right and in 2008 the Congregation for the Clergy gave the power to the Moderator-General of the Community to incardinate its members, priests and deacons.
+In 2000 it got the status of a public clerical association of pontifical right attached to the dicastery for the Clergy.
+In 2008 the then-Congregation for the clergy gave the Moderator-General of the community the authority to incardinate its members, priests and deacons.
+He is elected by the general assembly of members for a term of 6 years, and confirmed by the dicastery for the Clergy.